2m3/jqPuzzle/NOTES.md

 Defaults to 4.

 There is no upper boundary for the number of rows.
 However, the calculation whether a board is solvable fails for big boards.
-The calculation is safe for boards with a maximum of approx. 86 pieces (rows*cols).
+It is safe for boards with a maximum of approx. 86 pieces (rows*cols).

 `cols`